Djjus/WFRP4e-Roll20-Custom/README.md

 ///// ============ Change Log ============ /////

+Feb 23th 2026 v1.76j

+- Adjusted the Custom Twohanded house rule 2, the Defender -1SL when parrying bonus is only vs 1h.
+- Added new Twohanded house rule 3, this still doubles the Strike Mighty Blow Talent bonus on 2h but does not add the Defender -1SL when parrying with 1h part.

 Feb 16th 2026 v1.76i

 - Added new roll query to perception and stealth tests, if armor with penality is worn it till trigger a addition pop up when rolling these skills giving a choice of "Add Armor Modifier; Yes/No", default is Yes.